Truth & Treason: Production

 The project was originally announced as a limited series titled Truth & Conviction, but shortly after filming began, it was decided to release the project as both a film and as a limited series.
 Filming began in Vilnius, Lithuania on April 29, 2024 and continued for fifty days.

 The film was executive produced by Russ Kendall, John Foss and Jon Erwin, with Kaleidoscope Pictures serving as the production company.
 The cinematography was done by Bianca Cline.

 Music

 The score for the film was composed by Aaron Zigman.

 Release

-Truth & Treason was released in the United States theaters on October 17, 2025, by Angel.
+Truth & Treason was released in the United States theaters on October 17, 2025, by Angel Studios.

 Also on October 17, the first two episodes of Truth & Treason: Limited Series, a four-part limited series that tells an expanded version of the story, were released on Angel's platform.
-The third episode is slated for release on October 31, 2025 and the fourth episode is slated for release on November 7, 2025.
+The third episode is slated for release on October 31, 2025, and the fourth episode is slated for release on November 7, 2025.

+Home media

+The film was released digitally on December 2, 2025, followed by its Blu-ray and DVD release on January 20, 2026.